Looking to visit the best Niagara breweries?

 The Beamsville craft brewery’s Chef Justin Lesso runs the food program for the Kitchen at Bench.
 While he incorporates locally sourced, seasonal ingredients from the region, Justin takes inspiration from worldly flavours.
 Dishes are specifically created to pair with Bench Brewing beers, sometimes even incorporating them as an ingredient like Chef Lesso does with his house made beer mustards.

-Looking to discover the best Niagara breweries in and near St. Catherines?
+Looking to discover the best Niagara breweries in and near St. Catharines?
 These popular craft breweries are located between Beamsville and Niagara on the Lake, the gateway to Ontario’s most celebrated wine country.

 15 Lock St, 905-935-2124